convisoappsec/conviso-docs/docs/integrations/jira.md

 id: jira
 title: Jira Integration
 sidebar_label: Jira
-description:  A step-by-step guide on how to seamlessly integrate Conviso Platform with Jira for efficient vulnerability management and issue control.
+description:  A step-by-step guide on how to integrate Conviso Platform with Jira for efficient vulnerability management and issue control.
 keywords:  [Jira integration]
 ---